What it Means to Have a Financial War Chest

 Some folks likely made this realization near the end of last year when the stock market suffered a ‘mini-crash,’ which led to many retirement funds taking a big hit to their value.
-The unknown circumstances that come with investments are exactly why Morris Financial Concepts advises their clients to maintain a financial war chest, especially if they are retired or approaching retirement.
+The unknown circumstances that come with investments are exactly why Morris Financial Concepts advises their clients to maintain a financial war chest, especially if they are retired or planning for retirement.

 What exactly is a financial war chest?